Glutaric aciduria type 1: Tryptophan

 Formulas such as XLys, XTrp Analog, XLys, XTrp Maxamaid, XLys, XTrp Maxamum or Glutarex 1 are designed to provide amino acids other than lysine and tryptophan, to help prevent protein malnutrition.

 The entry of tryptophan into the brain is crucial in the proper synthesis of the neurotransmitter serotonin in the brain.
 One way to acutely cause depression, bulimia or anxiety in humans, in order to assess an individual's vulnerability to those disorders, is to supplement with a formula with all or most amino acids except tryptophan.
 Acute tryptophan depletion is a diagnostic procedure, not a treatment for GA1.
 The protein synthesis elicited by the amino acids leads circulating amino acids, including tryptophan, to be incorporated into proteins.
 Tryptophan is thus lowered in the brain as a result of the protein synthesis enhancement, causing circulating tryptophan to drop more than other amino acids.
 A relative excess of other large neutral amino acids may also compete with tryptophan for transport across the blood–brain barrier through the large neutral amino acid transporter 1.
 The consequence is acute tryptophan depletion in the brain and a consequent decrease in serotonin synthesis.

 5-Hydroxytryptophan, a precursor of serotonin that is not metabolized to glutaryl-CoA, glutaric acid and secondary metabolites, could be used as an adjunct to selective tryptophan restriction, although it has risks.
 However, the evidence in favour of selective tryptophan restriction remains insufficient and the consensus is evolving towards the restriction of lysine only.
-In the Amish community, where GA1 is overrepresented, patients with GA1 typically do not receive tryptophan-free formulas, either as the sole source of amino acids or as a supplement to protein restriction.